english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge-premkumar-masilamani.md

 Write a personal development book? ― Yes.
 Write a fiction novel? ― Yes.
-Write a sci-fi novel? ― Yes.
+Write a sci-fiction novel? ― Yes.
 Write a technical book? ― Yes.
 Write more in blogs? ― Yes.
 Change the world with my writings? ― Yes.